stjude/Mouse_Survival/README.md

 We shared the complete data on morphological measurements as well as a python scripts (see "scripts folder") with step by step description on how models were built.
 The details can be found in our manuscripts (under review).

 ### Contact
-Please feel free to contact (salam@stjude.org, rgallant@salk.edu) if you have questions
+Please feel free to contact (shahinur.alam0424@gmail.com, rmgallant5@gmail.com) if you have questions